 If a disability or old age means doing things at home is hard, you might need bigger changes.
 Doors can be widened, worktops and switches lowered, and ramps put in for you.

-Get expert advice on making major changes from our council service Dorset Accessible Homes.
-They will help you to apply for financial help you might qualify for.
+You can also get expert advice on making major changes from our council service Dorset Accessible Homes.
+They will help you to apply for the financial help you might qualify for.